Blightmud/Blightmud/resources/help/scripting.md

 by typing `/help <category>`.

 ## The following categories of methods exist:
 - `blight`      Methods for input, output, and general client and script manipulation.
 - `aliases`     Custom commands that trigger callback functions.
 - `triggers`    Functions triggered in response to incoming text.
 - `timers`      Functions that execute on a timed delay.
 - `gmcp`        Methods for interacting with the Generic MUD Communication Protocol.
+- `status_area` Methods for controlling and printing to the status bar